Ckef/groufix-old/README.md

 ### Threading

 _The library is not thread safe_.
+In fact, part of it is thread affine.
 All windowing and hardware functionality should be executed from the same thread at all times.
-Due to the complex nature of GPU interaction it is easier and safer to execute all graphics related operations on the same thread.
-However, there are components in the engine which are specifically designed to be used in multiple threads.
+Due to the complex nature of GPU interaction and windowing on most platforms is it faster and safer to execute all graphics related operations on the same thread.
+The engine itself might or might not thread its internal workings, but the external interface can be viewed as if it is executed on the calling thread.
+It is the calling application's responsibility to execute the engine in a dedicated thread if this is necessary.

+Regardless, there are components in the engine which are specifically designed to be used in multiple threads.
 Note, no other functionality is guaranteed to work concurrently.

 * __Buffer Mapping__, `gfx_buffer_map` and `gfx_buffer_map_segment` both return a pointer which may be used from within any location in the program, as long as it is not unmapped.